WardDevs/qb-tunerjob-WIP-/README.md

 # QBCore Tunerjob

-Thanks for downloading the script this script is not plug and play you have to do add a few things so if you do not now what you are doing **DONT MESS AROUND WITH IT IT MAY CAUSE TOY BREAK YOUR SERVER**
+Thanks for downloading the script this script is not plug and play you have to do add a few things so if you do not now what you are doing **DONT MESS AROUND WITH IT IT MAY CAUSE TO BREAK YOUR SERVER**

 add this to qb-inventory/js/app.js